Gordon Moore

-Education
+Early life and education

-Moore was born in San Francisco, California, and grew up in nearby Pescadero, where his father was the county sheriff.
-He attended San José State University for two years before transferring to the University of California, Berkeley, where he received a B.S. degree in chemistry in 1950.
+Gordon Moore was born in 1929 as the second son of Walter Harold Moore (a sheriff in San Mateo County) and Florence Almira "Mira" Williamson (a homemaker).
+When Moore started school in 1935, the faculty noted his introverted personality.
+His father accepted a promotion to deputy sheriff in 1938 and moved the family to Redwood City, California.
+In 1940, Moore received a chemistry set as a Christmas gift, which inspired him to become a chemist.
+From 1942 to 1946, Moore studied at Sequoia High School, where he was involved in athletic activities.
+From 1946 to 1947, Moore attended San José State College (now San José State University), studying chemistry.
+He transferred to University of California, Berkeley in 1948, taking courses from Glenn Seaborg, Melvin Calvin, and William Giauque.
+He graduated in 1950 with a Bachelor of Science degree in chemistry.

-In September 1950, Moore enrolled at the California Institute of Technology.
-While at Caltech, Moore minored in physics and received a Ph.D. in chemistry in 1954.
+In September 1950, Moore enrolled at the California Institute of Technology ("Caltech"), where he would ultimately receive a Ph.D. in chemistry in 1954.
 Moore conducted postdoctoral research at the Applied Physics Laboratory at Johns Hopkins University from 1953 to 1956.

 Scientific career

 Fairchild Semiconductor Laboratory

 Moore joined MIT and Caltech alumnus William Shockley at the Shockley Semiconductor Laboratory division of Beckman Instruments, but left with the "traitorous eight," when Sherman Fairchild agreed to back them and created the influential Fairchild Semiconductor corporation.

 Moore's law

 In 1965, Moore was working as the director of research and development (R&D) at Fairchild Semiconductor.
-He was asked by Electronics Magazine to predict what was going to happen in the semiconductor components industry over the next ten years.
+He was asked by Electronics Magazine to predict what he thought might happen in the semiconductor components industry over the next ten years.
 In an article published on April 19, 1965, Moore observed that the number of components (transistors, resistors, diodes, or capacitors) in a dense integrated circuit had doubled approximately every year and speculated that it would continue to do so for at least the next ten years.
 In 1975, he revised the forecast rate to approximately every two years.
 Carver Mead popularized the phrase "Moore's law".
 The prediction has become a target for miniaturization in the semiconductor industry and has had widespread impact in many areas of technological change.